Canbelego: Other mines

 South-east of the Mount Boppy mine was the Mount Boppy South mine, which was worked in conjunction with the main Mount Boppy Gold Mine.
 Other nearby mines included the Canbelego Copper Mining Co. (also known as 'the Burra', located 5 miles south of the village, which was operating as early as 1886), the North Mount Boppy Gold Mining Co., and the Restdown Copper Mining Co.
 (15 miles south-east of Canbelego).
 Nearer to the railway station at Boppy Mountain was the Boppy Boulder Gold Mine.
+Around 7 km west of Canbelego, lay the site of the Boppy Broken Hill mine (also known as the Black Range mine), a copper mine.

 The deposit that was formerly associated with the Canbelego Copper Mining Co. and later Canbelego Copper Mines Limited—mined between 1906 and 1914—was once again, in 2022, the focus of exploration as a copper resource.

 Mining village

 Growth

-The village of Canbelego was proclaimed in December 1902, although the emerging settlement— at first informally known as Mount Boppy Mines—had been surveyed and named Canbelego, by late 1900.
+The village of Canbelego was proclaimed in December 1902, although the emerging settlement— at first informally known as Mount Boppy Mine—had been surveyed and named Canbelego, by late 1900.
 In May 1901, the population was 184.
 By the end of 1902, there was already a population of 300 to 400, and two hotels.
 By mid 1904, the rapidly growing population had reached around 900, with 180 employed at the Mt Boppy Mine.